pokey/dotfiles/doc/vim.md

 ---------
 ### General
 #### Normal and insert mode
-- `<VJ>` simultaneously saves the file.
+- `<ctrl-s>` saves the file.
 If in insert mode, it exits insert mode first.
   This is basically always how I exit insert mode.

 #### Normal mode
 - `}` moves forward to the next blank line.
 I use this all the time